 The clinical psychologists who work at the Diabetes Service are registered with the New Zealand Psychologist's Board.

 Why might I choose to see a clinical psychologist at the diabetes centre?
 People come to see a Clinical Psychologist for a number of reasons: For example, adjusting to having diabetes; difficulty in making the life changes necessary to stay well; difficulty managing anger, conflict and other emotions related to your health; depression, sadness and grief; anxiety, worries, panic and phobias related to your health; eating difficulties; and difficulty with coping with the complications of diabetes.

 At what stage is it best to see a psychologist?From our experience, the sooner you are aware you have a problem, the least time it takes to work through the problem

 Who is available here?
 There are two part time Psychologists at the Centre.
-Leigh Anderson and Sandie Hazan-Browne.
+Eric Lundin and Frances Carter.